duanjunhyq/sequdas/README.md

 ## Usage

 SeqUDAS uses Cron to triger job based on a time schedule.
-Once you have installed the packages, you can install cron as a Windows Service using Cygrunsrv.
+Once you have installed the packages, you can install cron as a Windows Service using cygrunsrv.

 ```
 cygrunsrv --install cron --path /usr/sbin/cron --args –n

 ```

 ```

  crontab -e

 ```

 ```